Hiking in Austria: The Best Hut-to-Hut Treks

 How Hard Is a Hiking Tour in Austria?

-How exhausting a hiking holiday in Austria is, depends completely on which hut tour one chooses.
+How exhausting a hiking in Austria is, depends completely on which hut tour one chooses.
 What one has to pay special attention to are the meters in altitude that a trip bridges.
 It is not so much about the total number of kilometers one covers, the meters in altitude are what makes it difficult.
 In most hut tours, it is often stated how difficult / how trained one has to be in order to complete them.
 By the way, most of the hut tours can be done without training, but with normal fitness levels.

 The Weather During Your Hut to Hut Hiking in Austria